sujaicus/aws-connect-scv/3rd Party IDP/setup.md

 Use your choice of a third-party identity provider solution for agents to log in to Voice from the Omni-Channel widget.
 For example, if your Salesforce org uses Microsoft Azure as an identity provider, you can configure your contact center to require agents to log in and out of the Azure single sign-on page from Omni-Channel.

-Where: This change applies to Lightning Experience in Enterprise and Unlimited editions.
+**Where**: This change applies to Lightning Experience in Enterprise and Unlimited editions.
 Available in Salesforce orgs with these telephony Models
   Service Cloud Voice with Amazon Connect
   Service Cloud Voice with Partner Telephony from Amazon Connect